CypherpunkSamurai/just-one-proxy/README.md

 ```

 ## Known Bugs
-- [ ] Proxy Lists with less content sizes throw errors.
+~- [ ] Proxy Lists with less content sizes throw errors.
     Currently the range function uses random integers instead of getting the target file size.
-The patch will be rolled out.
+The patch will be rolled out.~

 - [ ] Tell Me?